stonecharioteer/blog/_posts/2020-05-23-flask-workshop.md

 ---
 title: Bangalore Python Meetup Group - Flask Workshop
+date: May 23, 2020
+category: Talks
-categories: [talks, meetups, workshop, flask, python, programming]
+tags: meetups, workshop, flask, python, programming
 ---

 I have been meaning to do a Flask workshop for quite some time now.
 The guys